mpvosseller/aws-web-pub/README.md

 }
 ```

 - `projectName` uniquely identifies a project within an AWS account.
+It must start with an alphabetic character (ASCII) and can't be longer than 128 characters.
 If you try to deploy more than one site with the same `projectName` they will overwrite each other.
+Note that internally all non-alphanumeric characters are converted to hyphens so projects with names `my project` and `my-project` are considered identical and would overwrite each other.
 - `publishDir` is a path to the directory of web assets to publish.
 This should be relative to the configuration file.
 - `deleteOldFiles` is optional and indicates whether old files (files that are in the S3 bucket but not in `publishDir`) should be deleted.
 This defaults to `true`.
 - `notFoundPath` is optional and identifies an html file to use for the content of 404 responses.
 This should be relative to `publishDir` and prefixed with a `/`.
 This property is ignored when `isSinglePageApp` is set to `true`.